bengfarrell/rgf-blog/content/blog/2012-05-29-minneapolis-blogging-the-guthrie-theater-and-the-amen-corner.md

 ---
-title: "Minneapolis Blogging -- The Guthrie Theater and the Amen Corner"
+title: "Minneapolis Blogging—The Guthrie Theater and the Amen Corner"
 date: "2012-05-29"
 categories:
   - "events"